Lucas-C/ludochaordic/content/2025-03-17-a-review-of-html-linters.md

 53:2   error  &lt;dd&gt; element requires a "dl &gt; dd" or "dl &gt; div &gt; dd" ancestor                               element-required-ancestor

 $ linthtml content/test-html-linters/horribly-broken-page.html
-12:1  error    Invalid case for tag &lt;span&gt;, tag names must be written inlowercase                                                       tag-name-lowercase
+12:1  error    Invalid case for tag &lt;span&gt;, tag names must be written in lowercase                                                       tag-name-lowercase
-18:6  error    The attribute "id" requires avalue                                                                                       attr-req-value
+18:6  error    The attribute "id" requires a value                                                                                       attr-req-value
 21:6  error    The value "MyID" of attribute "id" does not respect the format:underscore                                                id-class-style
 22:9  error    The id "MyID" is already used atL21:c9                                                                                   id-no-dup
 22:6  error    The value "MyID" of attribute "id" does not respect the format:underscore                                                id-class-style
-25:4  error    The attribute foo isduplicated                                                                                           attr-no-dup
+25:4  error    The attribute foo is duplicated                                                                                           attr-no-dup
-27:4  error    The attribute "bgcolor" attribute is cannot be used as it'sbanned                                                        attr-bans
+27:4  error    The attribute "bgcolor" attribute is cannot be used as it's banned                                                        attr-bans
 37:3  error    Incorrect indentation for `p` beginning at L37:C3.
-Expected `&lt;p&gt;` to be at an indentation of 4 butwas found at 2.        indent-style
+Expected `&lt;p&gt;` to be at an indentation of 4 but was found at 2.        indent-style
 40:3  error    Incorrect indentation for `li` beginning at L40:C3.
-Expected `&lt;li&gt;` to be at an indentation of 4 butwas found at 2.      indent-style
+Expected `&lt;li&gt;` to be at an indentation of 4 but was found at 2.      indent-style
-40:3  error    Tag is notclosed                                                                                                        tag-close
+40:3  error    Tag is not closed                                                                                                        tag-close
 44:3  error    Incorrect indentation for `p` beginning at L44:C3.
-Expected `&lt;\p&gt;` to be at an indentation of 0 butwas found at 2.       indent-style
+Expected `&lt;\p&gt;` to be at an indentation of 0 but was found at 2.       indent-style
-43:1  error    Tag is notclosed                                                                                                        tag-close
+43:1  error    Tag is not closed                                                                                                        tag-close
 47:1  error    Tag close does not match opened tag atC47:L1                                                                             tag-name-match
 50:3  error    Incorrect indentation for `code` beginning at L50:C3.
 Expected `&lt;code&gt;` to be at an indentation of 4but was found at 2.  indent-style
 54:3  error    Incorrect indentation for `code` beginning at L54:C3.
 Expected `&lt;code&gt;` to be at an indentation of 4 but was found at 2.  indent-style

 $ eslint content/test-html-linters/horribly-broken-page.html
 21:10  error  The id 'MyID' is duplicated                          @html-eslint/no-duplicate-id 22:10  error  The id 'MyID' is duplicated                          @html-eslint/no-duplicate-id